 The fiscal 2015 budget continues and expands MassHealth's cash management strategies that were implemented in prior fiscal years.
 Additional savings initiatives in the fiscal 2015 budget include \$13 million in savings attributed to MassHealth's predictive modeling system and programmatic improvements such as expanding service utilization review and refining payment processes for clinical laboratories.
+Since the signing of the fiscal 2015 budget, several new developments have affected the outlook for the MassHealth budget, including higher-than-anticipated MCO capitation rate increases at 3.7% (required in part to meet actuarial standards, on top of a newly acquired payment to MCO's for their Affordable Care Act section 9010(a), Public Law 111-148 liabilities) and significant costs related to new specialty drugs.
+MassHealth and the Executive Office for Administration and Finance are closely monitoring MassHealth expenditures and enrollment to ensure that sufficient funding is available.

-The Executive Office of Health and Human Services is coordinating a statewide effort to implement the federal health reform law and to actively pursue federal health reform grants and demonstration project opportunities to transform how health care is delivered, to expand access to health care and to support healthcare workforce training.
-Through March, 2014, the Commonwealth was awarded more than \$497 million in federal grant funds under the Affordable Care Act.
-Projects include transforming the Health Connector into an ACA-compliant, statebased Marketplace, developing and implementing a state-based risk adjustment program to achieve premium stabilization for the Massachusetts small and non-group market, executing a comprehensive outreach and education plan to inform stakeholders of the changes brought on by the ACA, planning for coverage for populations eligible for subsidized coverage through the Marketplace, working to improve the quality of care in Medicaid, developing an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continuing work to design and implement a single integrated eligibility system for all individuals to determine their eligibility for state and federal subsidies under the ACA when applying for health insurance coverage.
+The Executive Office of Health and Human Services is coordinating a statewide effort to implement the federal health reform law and actively to pursue federal health reform grants and demonstration project opportunities to transform how health care is delivered, to expand access to health care and to support healthcare workforce training.
+Projects include transforming the Health Connector into an ACA-compliant, state-based Marketplace, developing and implementing a state-based risk adjustment program to achieve premium stabilization for the Massachusetts small and non-group market, executing a comprehensive outreach and education plan to inform stakeholders of the changes brought on by the ACA, planning for coverage for populations eligible for subsidized coverage through the Marketplace, working to improve the quality of care in Medicaid, developing an integrated care Dual Demonstration to improve health outcomes for individuals with both Medicare and Medicaid, enhancing the availability of community-based long-term care services and supports that help elders and persons with disabilities of all ages remain in their own homes and continuing work to design and implement a single integrated eligibility system for all individuals to determine their eligibility for state and federal subsidies under the ACA when applying for health insurance coverage.
 The Commonwealth was designated a Balancing Incentive Program (BIP) state in April, 2014, and the Executive Office of Health and Human Services is developing a work plan to determine how to invest enhanced federal revenue on long-term services and supports (LTSS) expenditures to improve the Commonwealth's LTSS system.
 Also, the Commonwealth was awarded \$44 million in federal funding to support the multi-payer transition away from fee-for-service payments towards alternative payment methodologies to promote better healthcare and better value for Massachusetts residents.